spring-guides/gs-integration/README.md

 TODO: mention that we're using Spring Bootstrap's [_starter POMs_](../gs-bootstrap-starter) here.

-> Note to experienced Maven users who don't use an external parent project: You can take it out later, it's just there to reduce the amount of code you have to write to get started.
+> Note to experienced Maven users who don't use an external parent project: You can take out the project later, it's just there to reduce the amount of code you have to write to get started.

 <a name="initial"></a>
-Define an Integration Plan
+Define an integration plan
 --------------------------

-For this guide's sample application, you're going to define a Spring Integration plan that reads tweets from Twitter, transforms them into an easily readable `String`, and appends that `String` to the end of a file.
+For this guide's sample application, you will define a Spring Integration plan that reads tweets from Twitter, transforms them into an easily readable `String`, and appends that `String` to the end of a file.

-To define an integration plan, you simply create a Spring XML configuration using a handful of elements from Spring Integration's XML namespaces.
-Specifically, for the desired integration plan, you'll need to work with elements from 3 of Spring Integration's namespaces: core, twitter, and file.
+To define an integration plan, you simply create a Spring XML configuration with a handful of elements from Spring Integration's XML namespaces.
+Specifically, for the desired integration plan, you work with elements from these Spring Integration namespaces: core, twitter, and file.

 The following XML configuration file defines the integration plan: